 These silver cats are also quite energetic, love to learn tricks, and enjoy playing with toys.

-Another all gray cat breed is the fabulous Nebelung with their long, bushy tails, muscular bodies, and haunting emerald-green eyes.
+Another all gray cat breed with green eyes is the fabulous Nebelung with their long, bushy tails, muscular bodies, and haunting emerald-green eyes.

 Their name fittingly means “creature of mist, ” a reference to their floating silver-grey double coat.